vtavernier/vtavernier.github.io/content/posts/arduino-internals-whats-behind-the-magic.md

 ### Arduino's `digitalWrite` on Atmel's AVR platform

-Using our trusty editor and it's *go to implementation* feature, we can quickly find it in [`wiring_digital.c`](https://github.com/arduino/ArduinoCore-avr/blob/9f8d27f09f3bbd1da1374b5549a82bda55d45d44/cores/arduino/wiring_digital.c#L138), in all its microcontroller-programming-simplifying glory:
+Using our trusty editor and it is *go to implementation* feature, we can quickly find it in [`wiring_digital.c`](https://github.com/arduino/ArduinoCore-avr/blob/9f8d27f09f3bbd1da1374b5549a82bda55d45d44/cores/arduino/wiring_digital.c#L138), in all its microcontroller-programming-simplifying glory: